CumulusNetworks/docs/content/cumulus-vx/Configure-VMs/Create-a-Two-Leaf,-Two-Spine-Topology.md

     {{< img src = "/images/cumulus-vx/adapterSettings.png" >}}

 6. In the **Name** field, type a name for the internal network, then click **OK**.

    The internal network name must match the internal network name on the corresponding network adapter on the VM to be connected to this VM.
-For example, in the two-leaf/two-spine Cumulus VX network topology, Adapter 2 (swp1) on CumulusVX-leaf1 is connected to Adapter 2 (swp1) on CumulusVX-spine1; the name must be the same for Adapter 2 on both VMs.
+For example, in the two-leaf and two-spine Cumulus VX network topology, Adapter 2 (swp1) on CumulusVX-leaf1 is connected to Adapter 2 (swp1) on CumulusVX-spine1; the name must be the same for Adapter 2 on both VMs.
 Use the internal network names and the connections shown in the illustration and table below.

 7. Click **Adapter 3** and repeat steps 4 thru 6.
 Use the internal network names and the connections shown in the illustration and table below.